jrenken/udp4all/README.md

 ## Building

 * For GUI application simply execute qmake and make.
-* For daemon release execute qmake "config += console" and make.
+* For daemon release execute qmake "CONFIG += console" and make.
   The binary is named udp4alld